hyphacoop/handbook/Hypha-Worker-Co-operative/governance-structure.md

   * Steward the books of account

 ### Members
 Members ultimately hold the highest level of governance power in the organization.
-Members, including probationary members, may make policy proposals for the betterment of the Co-op.
-Full members get a vote.
+Members, including individuals in their probationary period, may make policy proposals for the betterment of the Co-op.
+Members get a vote.
 If it touches membership changes or bylaws, then the board needs to sign off on those proposals.

-There are two levels of membership:
-* Full members
-  * Elect or dismiss members of the board of directors
-* Probationary members
-  * Must complete their probationary period before they get to vote

-Full members are responsible for accepting new members to the Co-operative, through voting and recommendation to the board, as defined in the bylaws.
+Existing members are responsible for accepting new members to the Co-operative, through voting and recommendation to the board, as defined in the bylaws.

+Technically all roles represented in this governance diagram are held by members, sometimes at the same time.
+Members need to think carefully about the differences between the mindset of a member acting in a governance capacity, a managment capacity, and a staff capacity.

 ### Staff

-Individuals who do work at Hypha.
+Individuals who do work at Hypha with a lower level of decision-making responsibility.
 There are two kinds of staff:
 * Employees
-  * Perform the work as established by their practice area
+  * Perform the work as established by their team and high-responsibility members
 * Contractors
-  * Perform the work as established by their practice area
+  * Perform the work as established by their team and high-responsibility membe

-### Practice leads
+### Management
-Individuals appointed by the board of directors.
+Individuals appointed by the board of directors who make higher-responsibility decisions for the work that happens within the co-operative.
-* Propose practice area budgets
+* Propose budgets
+* Make staffing decisions
-* Assign work to the practice area staff in alignment with the practice area mission
+* Assign work to staff in alignment with the co-op's mission

 ## Summary

 * The board:
-  * Approves and dismisses practice leads.
+  * Approves and dismisses high-responsibility members
   * Elects and removes board officers.
   * Demonstrates that it represents membership interests to the members.
 * Members:
   * Elect and dismiss directors.
   * Recommend membership changes to the board.
 * Staff:
-  * Performs the work as established by their practice area leads.
+  * Performs the work as established by management-level members.
-  * Chooses to apply for membership or quit.
-* Practice area leads:
+* Management:
   * Hire or dismiss staff, assign and manage work.
   * Report and are accountable to the board
 * The board of directors and members comprise a governance group, which:
   * Defines the long-term strategy.
-  * Establishes practice areas.
+  * Course-corrects management actions.
   * Approves resource allocation.
-* The practice area leads and staff comprise a management group, which translates long-term strategy to short-term.
+* The management and staff comprise an operational group, which translates long-term strategy to short-term.

 ![Diagram of the relationships between roles in governance and management](governance-management.png "Governance-Management Roles")